-According to a recent survey, 73 percent of respondents said concerns about a recession are impacting their career decisions, including whether to look for a new job or to try negotiating with their employer for a higher salary.
+According to a recent survey, 73 percent of respondents said concerns about a recession impact their career decisions, including whether to look for a new job or try negotiating with their employer for a higher salary.

 Additionally, 39 percent of U.S. workers are worried about their job security, with 11 percent specifying they are “very worried.”